aio-libs/aiohttp/docs/structures.rst

 .. currentmodule:: aiohttp

-Commond data stuctures used by *aiohttp* internally.
+Common data structures used by *aiohttp* internally.

 FrozenList